HadaNorm: Diffusion Transformer Quantization through Mean-Centered Transformations: Experiments

 \subsection{HadaNorm reduces outliers throughout the network}

 \paragraph{Set-up} First we aim to isolate the source of quantization error, and see how HadaNorm may help.
-In all transformer blocks we switch off all quantizers except one activation quantizer (at 4 bit), measure the quantization error in terms of SQNR, and repeat this for all quantizers.
-Subsequently, we repeat this experiment, but with a HadaNorm transform added before each quantizer.
+In all transformer blocks we switch off all quantizers except one activation quantizer (at 4 bit), measure the quantization error in terms of SQNR at the end of the denoising process, and repeat this for all quantizers.
+Subsequently, we repeat this experiment, but with each transformation applied before each quantizer.

 \paragraph{Results.} We see (Figure \ref{fig:quant_error}, left) that the largest quantization error originates from the quantization of image inputs to the attention and FFN blocks, and the \texttt{OP} layer.
-Adding HadaNorm (right) consistently improves SQNR with the exception of the Text quantizer (TX).
+Adding HadaNorm (right) consistently improves SQNR with the exception of the Text quantizer (\texttt{TX}).
 Figure \ref{fig:single_act} reports the result of the same analysis for a range of transformations.
 We find that the source of improvements can not be explained by one individual transform, but rather by their composition.
-In particular, this study shows that centering first significantly improves the performance of a subsequent HT.
+In particular, this study shows that centering significantly improves the performance of HT.